Biomedical Sciences (MSc)

 What does the Education specialisation entail?

 The Biomedical Sciences Education specialisation enables you to make a relevant impact on society by educating today’s secondary school pupils for tomorrow’s challenges in the field of biology.
-Yet, once graduated, you will also be equipped to pursuit a career within scientific biomedical research.
+Yet, once graduated, you will also be equipped to pursue a career within scientific biomedical research.
 During the Biomedical Sciences Education specialisation you will:

 - Deepen and extend your knowledge on the human body in health and disease